 - I don’t HAVE TO do ALL the braaing.
 After all, a braai is a social event/place and handing over the tongs to someone else (especially when it’s at their house) also counts as a braai for the day… I must just at least chow the food though.

 - One very NB rule though is that meat must be cooked.
 I’m a carnivorous kinda guy, and prior to BraaiBoy, even classed chicken as a vegetable.
 That doesn’t mean I’m opposed to wrapping a potato in some foil and letting it cook in the coals.
 I’m just saying that the potato must be accompanied by some meat (pref. red meat, but chicken has since been reassigned to the meat category).

-This awesome lifestyle has afforded me many an adventure, some highlights of which include holding the Guinness World Record for the longest continuous braai, which stood at 62 consecutive hours of braaing in 2012.
+I’m so grateful for the many many adventures the BraaiBoy lifestyle has afforded me… some highlights of include holding the Guinness World Record for the longest continuous braai, which stood at 62 consecutive hours of braaing in 2012.
 Being the first person to braai underwater, and my current record for doing that stands at 4 hours.
-Regularly travel overseas to represent South Africa in international competitions and get to go on more road trips than your average postage stamp.
+Regularly travelling overseas to represent South Africa in international competitions and get to go on more road trips than your average postage stamp.